Balancing Head and Heart is one of the main goals of spiritual development. Learn why it’s important to balance Ego and Soul and how to do it.

 Without our ego to filter perception, the would receive too much input from our bodies and our environment.
 That being said, it is important to examine the programming to make sure we balance it.

 Several things reinforce the control fo the Ego; the roles we play, the self-talk we repeat, and the beliefs we assert.
-These are all filters which limit our perception.
-We also project them into world whether or not we realize it.
+These are all filters that limit our perception.
+We also project them into the world whether or not we realize it.
 This is a part of the non-verbal communication that is always going on.